copygirl/howto-example-mod/README.md

 These are the arguments we're passing to the game:

-- `--playstyle`: The world configuration preset.
+- `--playStyle`: The world configuration preset.
 Only used if it doesn't exist yet.
   `surviveandbuild` = normal / survival. `creativebuilding` = superflat / creative.
 - `--openWorld`: Open or create a world with the specified name.
 - `--addOrigin`: Load assets from one or multiple directories.